 National Day for Truth and Reconciliation

-This provides the NAIT community with an opportunity to listen, learn, understand and change.
+This provides the NAIT community with an opportunity to listen, learn, understand, and reflect on the impacts of Residential Schools as we walk together toward reconciliation

-NAIT will observe the National Day for Truth and Reconciliation with a series of online and in-person events and workshops in September.
-A formal flag-lowering ceremony will be held on September 27.
+NAIT will observe the National Day for Truth and Reconciliation with a series of events in September.
+A formal flag-lowering ceremony will be held on September 29.

 See below for events and activities, and ways to participate.